Happy Birthday, Jeffrey Eugenides, born 8 March 1960

 - I always work in a room where there’s no Internet to keep from being distracted so easily.

 - I was aware that you weren’t supposed to write about suburbia, that it was undignified in some way, the subject matter not momentous enough.
 And so, for a long time, that kept me from writing about it.
-But once I began, I realized it was just as interesting as anywhere else.
+But once I began, I realised it was just as interesting as anywhere else.

 - The mind self-edits.
 The mind airbrushes.
 It’s a different thing to be inside a body than outside.
 From outside, you can look, inspect, compare.
 From inside there is no comparison.